-The drive from the Motor armature is first led to a secondary shaft 62, on the lower end of which is secured a $\frac{1}{2}$ " Pinion, boss downward, engaging with the $1\frac{1}{2}$ " Contrate Wheel 58.
-The 1" Pulley 59 on the 5" Rod 56 forms the male portion of the clutch (Fig. 11) and is fitted with a Meccano Rubber Ring (Part No. 155), which provides the resilient surface required in a frictional contact clutch of this type.
-The female clutch member consists of a Flanged Wheel 63, with set-screw removed, placed on the end of a 31 Rod 64.
+The drive from the Motor armature is first led to a secondary shaft 62, on the lower end of which is secured a 1/2" Pinion, boss downward, engaging with the 11/2" Contrate Wheel 58.
+The 1" Pulley 59 on the 5" Rod 56 forms the male portion of the clutch (Fig. 11) and is fitted with a small rubber ring of the type that may be obtained for a few cents from any umbrella shop.
+The female clutch member consists of a Flanged Wheel 63, with set-screw removed, placed on the end of a 31⁄2" Rod 64.

 The Flanged Wheel must slide on the Rod 64 and yet be mounted in such a way that when it is engaged by the clutch member 59 it transmits power to the Rod 64.
-This is accomplished in the following manner: two Angle Brackets bolted to the Flanged Wheel by 3" Bolts and spaced therefrom by Collars engage by their slotted holes with the shanks of two set screws inserted in the "spider" or central collar 65 of a Swivel
+This is accomplished in the following manner: two Angle Brackets bolted to the Flanged Wheel by 3/8" Bolts and spaced therefrom by Collars engage by their slotted holes with the shanks of two set screws inserted in the "spider" or central collar 65 of a Universal

-Bearing.
+Coupling.
 This "spider" is secured to the Rod 64 and a portion of a Compression Spring 65a (part No. 120b) is inserted between it and the boss of the Flanged Wheel.
 For this purpose it will be necessary to cut the spring approximately in half.
-The Spring 65a normally holds the Flanged Wheel in engagement with the Rubber Ring on the Pulley 59, but the Flanged Wheel can be forced back on the Rod 64 to an extent just sufficient to throw it out of gear with the clutch member 59.
+The Spring 65a normally holds the Flanged Wheel in engagement with the rubber ring on the Pulley 59, but the Flanged Wheel can be forced back on the Rod 64 to an extent just sufficient to throw it out of gear with the clutch member 59.

-The clutch withdrawal mechanism consists of a 2" Slotted Strip 66 (Fig. 10) bolted to a $1\frac{\pi}{2}$ " Strip, the latter in turn being bolted to a 1" $\times$ $\frac{\pi}{2}$ " Angle Bracket 67 that is connected by a bolt and lock-nuts to the second hole of the pedal 55.
+The clutch withdrawal mechanism consists of a 2" Slotted Strip 66 (Fig. 10) bolted to a 11⁄2" Strip, the latter in turn being bolted to a 1" × 1⁄2" Angle Bracket 67 that is connected by a bolt and lock-nuts to the second hole of the pedal 55.
 The slot of the Strip 66 engages the Rod 62 immediately behind the Pinion driving the Contrate Wheel 58.
 The Rod 62 thus forms a guide for the Strip 66, which moves in a direction parallel to the Rod 56.
 It will be found that when the pedal 55 is depressed the shank of the bolt 66a engages with the rim of the Flanged Wheel 63, and the latter is thereby withdrawn from contact with the clutch member 59.